ArnaudHalvick/seo-playground/README.md

 4. **Sitemap Inclusion** - Should this URL appear in sitemap.xml?
 5. **Crawl Trap Risk** - Low/Medium/High with mathematical calculations (2^N or N×M)
 6. **Complete Decision Trace** - Step-by-step reasoning showing every rule that was evaluated
+7. **"Test in Demo" Button** - Quick link to navigate to the Interactive Demo from any page (hidden when already on the demo)

 This transparency makes it a teaching tool.
 You can see exactly how the SEO engine makes decisions.

+### Enhanced User Experience

+The app includes several features to improve discoverability and learning:

+- **Featured Demo Section**: Prominent call-to-action on the homepage highlighting the Interactive Demo
+- **Contextual Callouts**: Educational pages (Parameters, Duplicate Content, Pagination) include banners linking to the demo where you can test related concepts
+- **Navigation**: Renamed from "Shop" to "Interactive Demo" to clearly communicate its educational purpose
+- **Tools Reference**: New SEO Dev Tools page providing a curated list of essential tools for technical SEO

 ## Live Demo Highlights

 ### Try These Examples

-Visit the shop and try these filter combinations to see SEO decisions in action:
+Visit the **Interactive Demo** (top navigation) and try these filter combinations to see SEO decisions in action:

 - **Single stable filter** → Indexable, clean canonical